CyberGear/mk-ltk-01/README.md

 ![visualisation](./mk-ltk-01.png)

 ## Requirements
-* As low prifile as possible
+* As low prifile as possible ( will be about 3cm :/ )
 * Reasonable price around 100€
 * NOT flat profile keycaps
 * Tactile